jlacar/jlacar.github.io/coding/_posts/2023-12-25-aoc-day7-fluent-api.md

 ### Step 3 - Extracting an explaining variable

 We're on the final stretch now!
 There's one more thing in the call chain that can be more fluent: `compareBy { ... }`.
-This is again a generic function provided by the standard Kotlin library.
-To make it domain-specific, we extract it to an explaining variable:
+This is another generic function provided by the standard Kotlin library.
+To make it domain-specific, we can extract it to a local explaining variable:
 ```kotlin
 override fun part1(): Int {
     val normalRules: Comparator<CamelCardPlay> = compareBy { it.normalStrength }